 As a result of these various factors, obese people are at an increased risk for tooth loss.
 Studies have shown that obese people are 50% more likely to lose at least one tooth, and 25% more likely to lose all their teeth than a person of normal weight.
 So, losing weight is always good for your oral health.
 But not all diets are.

 Some diets are likely to benefit your teeth.
-The 100-bite diet, for example, may dramatically reduce the wear on your teeth.
+For example, may dramatically reduce the wear on your teeth.
 And increasing the number of fruits and vegetables you eat every day can also be helpful.
 But not all diets are good for your teeth.

 Diets that ask you to consume many acidic foods and drinks will be hard on your teeth.
 The lemonade diet is a good example of an acrid food diet that can be bad for teeth.
 Diets that ask you to have many small snacks require some extra care.
 Consider cleaning your teeth after every snack.
 Brush without toothpaste, chew some sugar-free gum, or rinse your mouth out.